mtmiron/coinmarketcap-scraper/README.md

 # Crypto Currency Scraper

+*N.B.: this was actually a coding assessment as part of an interviewing process; normally I wouldn't release details of it, let alone the code, but in this instance a repository was requested by the interviewer*

 A simple utility to scrape the data from [CoinMarketCap](https://coinmarketcap.com) and store it in CSV and/or SQLite3 files.
 A new CSV file will be written every time the program is run, but an existing database will be updated with new data/timestamps.

 # Usage